sailshq/whelk/README.md

 It's always best to keep things simple.
 In keeping with that spirit, you should never _intentionally_ use both environment variables AND command-line opts/args to configure your script.
 But weird things are unavoidable, and when debugging, it's helpful to know more about the tools you use in case something jumps out.

-Starting from the highest precedence, here is a list of how this module prioritizes your input configurations:
+Starting from the highest precedence, here is a list of how this module prioritizes your input values:

 1. Serial command-line arguments (`./my-script.js bar`)
 2. System environment variables (`foo=bar ./my-script.js`)
 3. Command-line opts (`./my-script.js --foo='bar'`)

-In other words, if you specify the same input as a serial command-line argument AND as a system environment variable or command-line opt, the serial argument will always "win".
+In other words, if you specify the same argin as a serial command-line argument AND as a system environment variable or command-line opt, the serial argument will always "win".
 And if you specify the same input as a system environment variable and command-line opt, the system environment variable will always win.

 ##### How it works